History Summer Camps

 Place: Two Mile House, 1189 Walnut Bottom RD, Carlisle

-Featuring the culture and events surrounding Native Americans of the Eastern Woodlands.
+The Cumberland County Historical Society’s annual one-week summer camps will feature the culture and events surrounding Native Americans of the Eastern Woodlands.
 Through hands-on interaction with historic crafts, games, food, music, and clothing we will explore the lifeways of Central Pennsylvania’s earliest inhabitants.
-Campers will have the opportunity to:
+Campers will have the opportunity to wear deer hide clothing, participate in archery, do face and body painting, learn hunting techniques, make and play native games, create Woodland handicrafts, cook using corn recipes, and make fire with a bow drill.

 Advanced Adventures in History